 The MILC is the electronic version of the DSLR, it does away with the mechanical analog optical mirror the DS is named for.
 Everything is digital and no mechanical movements like the sound of the shutter lifting the mirror to allow light to hit the sensor when you press the shutter to take a picture..
 The MILC also does away with the prism for the viewfinder.

-The MILC camera also has interchangeable lenses and much lighter and compact compared to the bigger DSLRs.
+The MILC camera also has interchangeable lenses and is much lighter and compact compared to the bigger DSLRs.
 They also sport manual controls found in hobbyist and intermediate cameras and also is able to support external flashes and other accessories.

 2.Bridge Cameras: Compact all around camera.